death1rabbits/death1rabbits/README.md

 # 💫 About Me:
 Hi,<br><br>I am an Honest and Professional Cybersecurity Expert with extensive experience in Web Penetration Testing, identifying and addressing all types of vulnerabilities, providing comprehensive security services, and offering specialized WordPress malware removal solutions.<br><br>I am committed to delivering top-tier results, ensuring your systems remain secure and robust against threats.
-Give me the opportunity to work with you, and I assure you will not be disappointed.<br><br>I am available 24/7 to address your needs promptly and efficiently.<br><br>Best regards,<br>Hafez Ahmed
+Give me the opportunity to work with you, and I assure you will not be disappointed.<br><br>I am available 24/7 to address your needs promptly and efficiently.<br><br>Best regards,<br> Tasmid Ahmed

 ## 🌐 Socials: